Dumonu/Atari2600Emu/README.md

 As of right now, the Atari 2600 Emulator is in an extremely early stage of development.
 The debug.c `main()` will read in a binary file used to test the opcode development.

+*NEW*

+The SDL2 library has now been linked into the project.
+If you do not have SDL2 installed, you must install it before compiling this project.

+### Arch Linux:
+    sudo pacman -S sdl2
+### Ubuntu Linux:
+    sudo apt-get install libsdl2-dev
+### Red Hat-based Linux:
+    sudo yum install SDL2
+### Gentoo Linux:
+    sudo emerge libsdl2

+Disclaimer: I run Arch Linux, so I do not guarantee that I put the correct packages for other distributions.
+When in doubt, of if I did not list your distribution here, check your distribution's package manager/wiki.

 ### To compile:
     cd src